Directus vs Strapi : Comparing the headless CMS features

 Comparing the Strapi and Directus features

-Disclaimer : I’m not affiliated to the creators of Strapi or Directus in any way.
+Disclaimer: I’m not affiliated with the creators of Strapi or Directus in any way.

 Directus and Strapi are fundamentally oriented towards solving different problems.
-And, knowing this difference in orientation helps us choose the right fit for our requirement.
+And, understanding this difference in orientation helps us choose the right fit for our requirement.

-In constrast, Strapi is a code-driven headless CMS that maintains the database schema within the code.
-It conceals how the data is stored within the underlying database schema and automatically handles syncing schema changes in code with the underlying database.
-It also comes with a feature-rich Admin UI suited to the requirements of a large team.
+In contrast, Strapi is a code-driven headless CMS.
+We are required to maintain our schema in the form of JSON files within our Strapi code.
+Strapi conceals how the data is stored within the underlying database schema and automatically handles synchronizing schema changes in code with the underlying database.
+This means sharing the database with other sub-systems or directly adopting a legacy database into a Strapi setup is not easily possible.

 2. Handling of Database Schema